Tristan-Eye9/TruckingRewards/README.txt

     10 1-week sprints, including a research phase as we were unfamiliar with AWS technologies.

-    Over all I'm very happy with how it turned out, and given enough time I'm confident it would have been refined into a great project.
+    Over all I'm very happy with how it turned out, and given enough time I'm confident it would have been refined into an even greater project.
 Please don't be afraid to reach out if you want to discuss anything or have any questions regarding this project.

 Youtube Demonstration: